Family Stories

 In 1901, James Fuller (66) Farm Labourer, Maria (64) and just Alfred (20) Ag Lab still at home with one boarder, Albert Hardcastle (26) Farm Labourer.

 In 1911, at Mitchells Cottages, Rainham, there were James William Fuller (77) no longer working, wife Maria (74).
 Albert Hardcastle (36), Boarder, had become a Platelayer on the London, Tilbury and Southend Railway.
+On this census, they confirm that they'd had nine children, with six then living and three had died: Annie in 1876; John in 1894 and James in 1899.

-Tuesday 12 September 2023
+Thursday, 12 September 2024

-Henry Bradley, Mary Chapman and Mary Thompson
+Henry Bradley and Mary Thompson

 Ye Olde King's Head, Chigwell